sonata-project/SonataAdminBundle/UPGRADE-3.x.md

 UPGRADE FROM 3.77 to 3.78
 =========================

+### Deprecated `Sonata\AdminBundle\Model\ModelManagerInterface::getDataSourceIterator()`

+As replacement, you MUST inject an instance of `Sonata\AdminBundle\Exporter\DataSourceInterface` in your admin.
+This way, the method `DataSourceInterface::createIterator()` will be used instead.

+Setting a `DataSourceInterface` instance in your admin will be mandatory in version 4.0.

 ### Deprecated `Sonata\AdminBundle\Command\Validators::validateEntityName()`

 In version 3.77, the shortcut notation for model class names (`AppBundle:User`)